What Is Inventory Management Software? How to Choose the Right System for Your Brand

 4. Reporting.
 Dashboards show inventory value, sell-through rate, days of stock remaining, and SKU-level performance across all locations.

-What separates good systems from bad ones is how fast that sync actually updates.
-A 15-minute lag between an Amazon sale and a Shopify decrement means you're running on stale numbers — overselling on a bad day, over-reserving buffer stock on every other.
+Sync speed separates the good systems from the bad.
+A 15-minute lag between an Amazon sale and a Shopify decrement means you're running on stale numbers.
+You oversell on a bad day.
+You hoard buffer stock on every other.

 Three categories, three very different use cases.